-How can Thai Massage save one’s career?
+How can Thai Massage save a therapist’s career?
 That’s what you will hear about in this video.
-In it I tell my own story how I injured my thumbs when I started out learning Thai Massage 20 years ago.
+In it, I tell my own story of how I injured my thumbs when I started out learning Thai Massage over two decades ago.

 This turned out to be a blessing in disguise since it resulted in my creating a lot of innovative and unique bodywork, and a more therapist-friendly way of using it.